Roger Angell

 Roger Angell (September 19, 1920 – May 20, 2022) was an American essayist known for his writing on sports, especially baseball.
-The only writer ever elected into both the American Academy of Arts and Letters and the Baseball Writers' Association of America, he was a regular contributor to The New Yorker and was its chief fiction editor for many years.
+He was a regular contributor to The New Yorker and was its chief fiction editor for many years.
 He wrote numerous works of fiction, non-fiction, and criticism, and for many years wrote an annual Christmas poem for The New Yorker.
+Sportswriter Jane Leavy called him "the Babe Ruth of baseball writers."

 Early life and education

-Born on September 19, 1920, in Manhattan, New York, Angell was the son of Katharine Sergeant Angell White, The New Yorker's first fiction editor, and the stepson of renowned essayist E. B. White, but he was raised for the most part by his father, Ernest Angell, an attorney who became head of the American Civil Liberties Union.
+Born on September 19, 1920, in Manhattan, New York, Angell was the son of Katharine Sergeant Angell White, The New Yorker's first fiction editor; he was raised for the most part by his father, Ernest Angell, an attorney who became head of the American Civil Liberties Union.
+He was the stepson of renowned essayist E. B. White.

 After graduating in 1938 from the Pomfret School, he attended Harvard University.
 He served in the United States Army Air Forces during World War II.